Herbertkartel/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-A function that prints all the elements of a list
+Prints all elements of the linked list